sealldeveloper/sealldeveloper/README.md

 I have been invested in cybersecurity since 14 and pursuing it as a career since.
 I've learnt in-depth about the details of Mifare and RFID cards, web penetration testing, and I'm striving to get my CRTO and learn about RF hacking.
 I also enjoy forensics and learning CyberSecurity in general.

-- I play CTFs regularly with [thehackerscrew](https://www.thehackerscrew.team/), [IrisSec](https://irissec.xyz/) and help organise frequent participation for my university Team **MQCybersec**.
+- I play CTFs regularly with [thehackerscrew](https://www.thehackerscrew.team/), [IrisSec](https://irissec.xyz/) and help organise frequent participation for my university Team [MQCybersec](https://mqcybersec.org/).
 - I do writeups for nearly every CTF I do on [my website](https://seall.dev).
-- Aiming to be a Red Team professional.
+- ~~Aiming to be a Red Team professional.~~ Currently a Security Consultant!
 - Reach me at <span>se<span>al&#x40;sea<span>ll&period;<span>&#100;&#101;</span>&#118;</span> (PGP Encrypt if needed).
 - AMA [here](https://github.com/sealldeveloper/sealldeveloper/issues).